 - Approximate Price: $736

-New Jersey: If you plan to live in New Jersey you should have in mind that you need a second metro card which would be for a month approximately 120$ extra.
+New Jersey: If you plan to live in New Jersey you should have in mind that you need a second metro card which would be extra costs.
 As an advice find an apartment close to the path subway that takes you to 33 Street or the bus that takes to Port authority.
 It’s easier to commute to Manhattan every day that way.

 If you live close to the train or bus station that takes you to Port Authority or 33th Street and you have most of your classes in Midtown you may not need an extra Metro card because you can walk!